- Are your offices open and operating as usual?

 Are your offices open and operating as usual?

 Yes, our offices are open and we are doing everything possible to maintain business as usual for our clients.
-Please note the following changes.
-Our vial pickup option in Los Angeles is currently unavailable.
-Hours at our branch locations have changed to 8:00am to 4:00pm and as always, we require you to schedule your pickup at least 1 business day in advance.
+Please Note: Our vial pickup option is currently unavailable at all locations (Los Angeles, Los Altos, Cambridge, and New York).

 Are you screening donors for COVID-19?